 How can we break the loop?

 So, what are some of the ways we can break this addictive loop so that real life does not pass us by?
 The first is to turn off all notifications on your phone so that you are not distracted or tempted by the alluring messages.
 Next is to put your phone out of sight, in a drawer or in another room.
 This is particularly helpful if you are revising or have a project to get done.
 There are some apps which are designed to support you with this endeavour.
-Finally, look for and create opportunities for gaining a dopamine hit through face-to-face social interactions, exercise, sport and other rewarding activities that support your well-being.
+Finally, look for and create opportunities for gaining a dopamine hit in other ways, for example through exercise or music.

 Where to get support.